TejvirG/Presenz/README.md

 - For local development, update the API base URL in the frontend configuration file.
 - Sensitive files such as `.env` are excluded from version control.

-## Submission ready

-This repository is prepared for submission with a complete backend API, authentication, database models, and frontend interface.
-The project is structured, documented, and ready for review.